 This claim is false on so many levels.

 The most experienced and capable Celebrants (like myself and many others) won’t hesitate to conduct more than 1 ceremony a day if requested.
+Here’s a good question:

 I didn’t think so.
-It’s no different choosing your Celebrant.

-If you prefer that I don’t book any other ceremonies on your special day – that’s not a problem at all, you can choose my Exclusive VIP option which guarantees that I don’t conduct more than one ceremony on your big day.
-(Most popular)
+If you prefer that I don’t book any other ceremonies on your special day for any reason at all – that’s not a problem.
+You can choose my Exclusive VIP option – which guarantees that I won’t conduct any other ceremonies on your big day.

-Despite the many reasons this cultural shift is happening on such a momentous scale, what Religion did for ceremony is that it preserved a certain level of authenticity and dignity by turning any ceremony into a meaningful and spectacular community event.
-When Religious ceremony was done well and with true honour held by a wonderful facilitator (and there are/were plenty of good ones!)
+Despite the many reasons this cultural shift is happening, what Religion did for ceremony is that it preserved a certain level of authenticity and dignity by turning any ceremony into a meaningful and spectacular community event.
+When Religious ceremony is done well and with true honour and dignity held by a wonderful facilitator (and there are/were plenty of good ones!)
 Religion kept the Spirit and magic of ceremony alive!
-For a ceremony without the Spirit and magic, is nothing more than a speech.

 Now society is going full circle with the return of the art of ceremony to its indigenous roots – where the ceremony was never defined by doctrines of a Religion, but was instead defined by the wishes and requirements of the couple to get them off to a wonderful start and help to ensure their successful future together.